MontoyaAndres/platzi/README.md

 Why is persuasive communication relevant?

-All these elements should be included in formal and cover letters except for:
+All these elements should be included in formal and cover letters except for: the problem